 The Inspiring 40 2019 Thirty waste warriors saved over one million meals in one-year time.
 That is the short story of Too Good To Go.
-The longer story is that worldwide, one third of the food is being wasted, which converts into 51 ton per second.
-That is a problem.
-For people, energy, CO2 emissions, and for water usage.
+The longer story is that worldwide one third of the food is being wasted, which converts into 51 ton per second.
+That represents a problem.
+For people, energy, CO2 emissions and for water usage.
 Too Good To Go wants to change this.
 The strategy is clear: to inspire 50 million people, to cooperate with 75.000 companies and to make 500 schools enthusiastic.
 That is how a small group makes the difference.
 A characteristic of the organisation: everyone wins.
 The customer, partner, employee, the investor, and the world.
-This social enterprise is the most inspiring organisation of 2019 in the Netherlands and proves how quickly inspiration leads to impact.
+This social enterprise is the most inspiring organisation in the Netherlands of 2019, and it proves how quickly inspiration leads to impact.
 The biggest scarcity nowadays is attention.
-The desire to understand which organisations receive attention, formed the basics of the Inspiring 40.
-Since 2011, we annually map the 40 most inspiring organisations with multiple studies amongst the Dutch population.
+The desire to understand which organisations receive attention provided the basics of the Inspiring 40.
+Since 2011, we have annually mapped out the 40 most inspiring organisations by conducting multiple studies amongst the Dutch population.
 The results offer an annual snapshot.
 Place them in a row, and you discover trends.
-The research exposes that since 2015 there has been one overarching development: the growth of Business for Good organisations, which are considered to be a positive force in the world.
-This appears from the traits that characterise the Inspiring 40 and from this year's winners.
+The research shows that since 2015 there has been one overarching development: the growth of Business for Good organisations, which are considered to be a positive force in the world.
+This is made evident by the traits that characterise the Inspiring 40 and by this year's winners.